UBS fails to impress with forecast-beating earnings

-Net profit rose 53 percent on the year to 1.2 billion Swiss francs ($1.25 billion) thanks to a solid performance across the board at Switzerland's biggest bank, far above the 3.2 percent rise forecast in a Reuters poll of analysts.
+Net profit rose 53 percent on the year to 1.2 billion Swiss francs (805.46 million pounds) thanks to a solid performance across the board at Switzerland's biggest bank, far above the 3.2 percent rise forecast in a Reuters poll of analysts.

 But the figures, which followed blockbuster numbers in the first quarter, were not enough to boost UBS shares.
-They fell 1.5 percent at 1252 GMT (0852 EDT), albeit slightly outperforming a 1.8 percent drop in the broader banking index.
+They fell 1.5 percent at 1252 GMT, albeit slightly outperforming a 1.8 percent drop in the broader banking index .SX7P.

 Better-than-expected profit last week from smaller rival Credit Suisse, and a surprisingly strong showing from its private banking arm, had raised expectations that UBS could post numbers well above forecasts.